-- a 100 per cent. ownership interest in the Swiss company Glencore Biofuels AG owning two operating biodiesel production facilities; - a 50 per cent. ownership interest in Renova, the largest biodiesel producer in Argentina.
-The facilities are integrated within the industrial complex of Vicentin, the Group's joint venture partner in Renova, resulting in all processing steps from seed, via oil to biodiesel and refined glycerine taking place in the same location, including its own deep sea export terminal; and

-• a 50 per cent. interest in two other biodiesel production facilities in Argentina with a combined production capacity of 50,000 tonnes per annum.
+- a 100 per cent. ownership interest in the Glencore "Biopetrol" Group, operating two biodiesel production facilities; - a 50 per cent. ownership interest in Renova San Lorenzo, the largest biodiesel producer in Argentina.
+The facilities are integrated within the industrial complex of Vicentin, the Group's joint venture partner in Renova, resulting in all processing steps from seed, via oil to biodiesel and refined glycerine taking place in the same location, including its own deep sea export terminal; and - a 50 per cent. interest in two other biodiesel production facilities in Argentina with a combined production capacity of 50,000 tonnes per annum.